zvrba/nonogram/README.md

 It successfully solves the challenge examples (in `inputs/{1,2,3}.txt`) but is too slow to solve the example from wikipedia (in `inputs/4.txt`).

+Note: this is a Netbeans project; no Makefile is provided.